jbemmel/srl-self-organizing/README.md

 2 roles currently supported: Spine or Leaf
 * All LLDP neighbors advertise the same port -> rank == port (starting from ethernet-1/1 = Leaf/Spine 1, etc)
 * Could auto-determine role: Some links connected but no LLDP or MAC address instead of SRL port name -> assume this is a leaf node, otherwise spine
-* For now: role is an agent parameter
+* For now and to keep things simple: role is an agent parameter

 YANG model provides parameters:
 * role: leaf|spine|superspine